JetBrains/compose-multiplatform/tutorials/Development_for_Android/README.md

 The easiest way to start is to use Kotlin Project Wizard with Compose Multiplatform template - one of the target platform is Android.

-To see how it could be achieved see [multiplatform template](https://github.com/JetBrains/compose-jb/tree/master/templates/multiplatform-template).
+To see how it could be achieved see the [multiplatform template](https://github.com/JetBrains/compose-jb/tree/master/templates/multiplatform-template).

 ## Versioning

-Compose Multiplatform 1.0.0 references Jetpack Compose `1.1.0-beta02`.
-If one wants to use a different version, they could explicitly override Jetpack Compose dependencies to the Android module like this
+Compose Multiplatform `1.0.0` references Jetpack Compose `1.1.0-beta02`.
+If one wants to use a different version, they could explicitly override Jetpack Compose dependencies to the Android module like this:

 ```kotlin
 configurations.all {